deannvr/TODOListApp.sda/README.md

 # Welcome to my ToDoList Application
-This ToDoList Application provides time tracking capabilities, creating projects, creating tasks within the project and even assing them a title and a date too.
+This ToDoList Application provides sorting capabilities, creating projects, creating tasks within the project and even assing them a title and a date too.
 This project is part of my course program to teach myself Java.